PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 	./disable-firewall_CentOS.sh --disable

-Note: For Ubuntu the firewall is open by default and you do not need to run any script for it.
+> Note: For Ubuntu, the firewall is open by default and you do not need to run the script for it.

 Execute the script to setup environment by replacing values accordingly: